 - ALOE VERA: apply and cover with Saran Wrap, change every 10 minutes until the pain is gone.

-Change the bandage twice a day until an infection is healed.
-When the affected area is larger than one’s palm, oral antibiotics is recommended to prevent infection.
+Change the bandage twice a day until the infection is healed.
+When the affected area is larger than one’s palm, oral antibiotics are recommended to prevent infection.

 NEVER BREAK BLISTERS.

 Submerging a severe burn in water is not recommended as it can cause the skin to blister.

 Want to read more about this?